-- Evaluation of independent price verification controls which included enquiry with knowledgeable personnel, and observation of the control performance to ensure that independent pricing data, parameters, and product valuation policies are applied. - Evaluation of model review and governance processes which include new model implementation, changes to existing models, and ongoing model performance assessments.
+- Evaluation of independent price verification controls which included enquiry with knowledgeable personnel, and observation of the control performance to ensure that independent pricing data, parameters, and product valuation policies are applied as part of our homogeneous population in the control testing. - Evaluation of model review and governance processes which include new model implementation, changes to existing models, and ongoing model performance assessments as part of our homogeneous population in the control testing.

-We have tested the valuation of these instruments at 31 December 2019 by engaging PwC Valuation experts.
-This team compares price and market value of the Banking Group's financial instrument portfolio to independently sourced prices and calculated market values from independent third party data providers.
+We have tested the valuation of these instruments at 31 December 2020 by engaging PwC Valuation experts.
+This team compares price and market value of the Banking Group's financial instrument portfolio to independently sourced prices and calculated market values from independent third-party data providers.